 I want to be clear, I am not and will not be responding to Wilson’s post.

-But, there is something I do want to respond to.
-Specifically, I want to respond to those who have stated I misinterpreted Wilson’s words on the “propriety of rape” from page 13 of Her Hand in Marriage.
+Instead, I want to respond to those who have claimed I misinterpreted Wilson’s words on the “propriety of rape” from page 13 of Her Hand in Marriage.
 Here is the full post:

 10. Doug Wilson teaches that until a daughter has been courted and married she remains under the headship of her father.
 Her father must be the authoritative presence in her courtship who protects her.
 However, if the young girl should buck this system at all she is asking to get raped.
 Further, the fact that she has been raped indicates a certain propriety to the occurrence of rape as a supposed consequence of rejecting the “male headship” of her father.

 Now I want to say this carefully.
 When I originally wrote my post.
 I didn’t have anything as direct as RHE’s statement in mind.
-But after all the controversy, and after having had time to think it over, I I agree with her – RHE’s interpretation of my words is an accurate interpretation of my own thoughts .
-I understand why others do not agree with this interpretation, but I think RHE has a point.
+But, after having had time to think it over, I agree with her.
+RHE’s interpretation of my words is an accurate interpretation of my own thoughts.

 Women inescapably need godly masculine protection against ungodly masculine harassment; women who refuse protection from their fathers and husbands must seek it from the police.
 But women who genuinely insist on ‘no masculine protection’ are really women who tacitly agree on the propriety of rape.

-By saying “unsubmissive” women “tacitly agree to the propriety of rape” he is, in fact, saying that they have actively consented to a societal order in which rape is a correct and proper response to their actions.
-Now, already, without discussing whether Wilson has said they “deserve” this, he has at least said they have (a) consented to such a social order and (b) that a social order which rapes these women is not only “proper” but also “morally correct”.
+That is, he at the very least says they have (a) consented to such a social order and (b) that a social order which rapes these women is not only “proper” but also “morally correct”.
 Perhaps Wilson is not the wordsmith he claims to be, perhaps he chose random words out of thesaurus and didn’t bother to look up their meanings – but I’m going to go out on a fairly sturdy limb and say he meant exactly what he said.

-And why do these terrible things happen to these women?
-Because those who exalt themselves will be humbled (Wilson forgets to cite Matt 23 here).
-And who does the humbling?
-It stands to reason that these “unsubmissive” women are humbled through rape for defying God’s design, and if Wilson’s wholly good God is actively working all suffering to bring people to find the ultimate good in him, then God is an agent in the rape of these women.
-Wilson’s own theology holds that suffering can have a long term benefit.
-So if a woman God desires to elect (by Wilson’s understanding) is being called to God by the long-term positive affect of being raped by an “ungodly man” then she not only deserved what she got, and it was a good thing.
+So if a woman God desires to elect (by Wilson’s understanding) is being called to God by the long-term positive affect of being raped by an “ungodly man” then she not only deserved what she got, it was a good thing.
 But if an un-elect woman should be raped, this is also good because God is fully within his rights to punish the wicked and perhaps her lack of faith will be exposed as apostate.
 In either case, the woman got exactly what Doug Wilson believes she deserved.

-And in closing I want to say this.
-Women do not choose to be raped.
+In closing I want to emphasize that women do not choose to be raped.
 They are not complicit in rape.
 They bear no moral responsibility for rape.
 We, as Christians have a responsibility not to oppress victims but to stand beside them, support them, believe them and help their voices be heard.
-That is why I write the posts I write and if I must do so as an “unnamed blogger”, that is fine because this was never about me in the first place.